 Relevant content is what sets your website apart from your competition.
-One of the best way to remain relevant in your industry is to write awesome website content or hire a website content writer.
+One of the best ways to remain relevant in your industry is to write awesome website content or hire a website content writer.
 The bottom line is that content is what sets your website apart.
-Writing relevant content sounds easy yet most websites have little of it.
+Writing relevant content sounds easy, yet most websites have little of it.

 The most important requirement for coming up with relevant content is to try to understand how it will be of help to your visitors.
 Only once you are sure that what you are creating is helpful should you start creating your website content.